IBM/mini-era/README.md

  - Ubuntu 18.04
  - Python 3.0

-Ubuntu 16.04 platforms with older Python versions (e.g. 2.7) may also work.
+Ubuntu 16.04 platforms with older Python versions (e.g. 2.7) may also work but have not been tested.

 ## Installation and Execution